Swollen river claims house next to Minnesota dam as flooding and extreme weather grip the Midwest

 “That’s our life, as well.
 That’s our business; that’s our livelihood.
 It’s everything to us,” Barnes said.
 “There’s no stopping it.
 It’s going to go where it wants to go.
 It’s going to take what it wants to take.”

+Blue Earth County officials said Wednesday that there were dramatic changes around the dam overnight, with the river cutting more widely and deeply into the bank, and they are concerned about the integrity of a nearby bridge over the river.

-A vast swath from Nebraska to Minnesota has been under siege from flooding because of torrential rains since last week, while also suffering through a scorching heat wave.
+A swath through Nebraska, Iowa, South Dakota and Minnesota has been under siege from flooding because of torrential rains since last week, while also suffering through a scorching heat wave.
 Up to 18 inches (46 centimeters) of rain have fallen in some areas, pushing some rivers to record levels.
 Hundreds of people were rescued, homes were damaged and at least two people died after driving in flooded areas.

 Tornado warnings, flash flooding and large hail Tuesday night also added insult to injury for some people in the Midwest.
-The weather service on Tuesday night also extended flood warnings for multiple rivers in South Dakota, Nebraska, Iowa and Minnesota.
+The weather service on Tuesday night also extended flood warnings for multiple rivers in the region.
 Earlier Tuesday, floodwaters breached levees in Iowa, creating dangerous conditions that prompted evacuations.

 Preliminary information from the weather service shows the recent flooding brought record-high river levels at more than a dozen locations in South Dakota and Iowa, surpassing previous crests by an average of about 3.5 feet (0.5 meters).
 The Big Sioux River reached nearly 41 feet (12 meters) in Hawarden, Iowa, on Saturday and nearly 45 feet (14 meters) in Sioux City, Iowa, on Monday, exceeding previous highs by 5 to 7 feet (1.5 to 2.1 meters), respectively.

-Note: This story has corrected the name the river where the house collapsed.
-It is the Blue Earth River, not the Big Earth River.